Climate of Nova Scotia: Storms

 Because Nova Scotia juts out into the Atlantic, it is prone to intense cold-season storms ("nor'easters" - primarily November to March) arriving from the Northeastern United States, and occasional tropical storms and hurricanes in late summer and autumn.
 However, due to the relatively cooler waters off the coast of Nova Scotia, tropical storms are usually weak by the time they reach Nova Scotia.
 Even where a storm retains much of its strength, as with Hurricane Arthur, it is most often extratropical by the time it makes landfall on Nova Scotia.

 Altogether there have been 34 such storms, including 13 hurricanes, since records were kept in 1871 – about once every four years.
 In addition, at least one of these hurricanes (Juan in 2003) made landfall at Category 2 intensity.
 The most destructive hurricanes were Hurricane Ginny in 1963, Hurricane Juan in 2003 and Hurricane Dorian in 2019, which caused damage in the Halifax area.
 Hurricane Fiona became the most intense hurricane to landfall in Canada and Nova Scotia in 2022.

 Very high winds are frequently experienced in Grand Étang in northern Nova Scotia, which result from the effect of low mountains on southeasterly winds.
 They are known as Suetes.

+Thunderstorms occur usually quite a few a times a year, sometimes being severe.
+In 2023, severe thunderstorms occurred in July and October, the latter causing relatively large hail in the Halifax area.

+Tornadoes are considered relatively rare in Nova Scotia, but there are several on record.
+The more notable tornadoes happened in White Point in 1954, Pugwash in 1999, and Stewiacke in 2021.
+The tornado in Pugwash was an F0, and ripped the dining room from a restaurant, the one in White Point was an F1, damaging cabins, snapping trees, and destroying a barn.
+The tornado in Stewiacke was the strongest tornado since an F1 in Tidnish in 1955, and it destroyed a barn at EF1 intensity.
+A few weeks after the Stewiacke tornado, another tornado touched down, this time EF0 in Antrim.
+Waterspouts have occurred too, with one spotted in 2015, and two in 2023.